 Precipitation - Precipitation departures across the Hydrologic

-Snow depth and Water equivalent - There is currently 1 to 4 inches
+Snow depth and Water equivalent - There is currently no snow cover

-and streams are running below normal.
-Real-Time Water data can be
+streams are running normal.
+Real-Time Water data can be found by

-Soil moisture - Normal to Below normal.
+Soil moisture - Above normal.
 Soil moisture and drought

 related data and charts can be seen at: www.cpc.ncep.noaa.gov and